Judicial / Deed of Separation

 D) When might you resort to judicial separation as opposed to making a deed of separation and vice versa?

-1. If there is a possibility that the other party will not comply with the terms of the deed of separation.
+One might resort to judicial separation instead of a deed of separation in the following circumstances:1.
+If there is a possibility that the other party will not comply with the terms of the deed of separation.
 For example, where the other party may refuse to pay maintenance as agreed in the terms.
 In this case, a judicial separation may be preferred as parties are legally obliged to follow the court orders.
 Parties that do not comply can be punished for contempt of court; or

 2. The couple qualifies for judicial separation under the grounds of irretrievable breakdown of marriage set out above.
 On the other hand, couples might opt for a deed of separation over judicial separation as it provides more flexibility in allowing them to include their own terms in the deed.